AliTopal89/practicego/README.md

 >When you look at the function declaration for retrieve, the function
 >seems to say, pass me a value of type reader.
 But you know that’s impossible
 >because there is no such thing as a value of type reader.
 Values of type reader
->do not exists because reader is an interface type.
+>does not exists because reader is an interface type.
 You know interface values are
 >valueless.
 >
 >Then what is the function declaration saying?
 It’s saying the following: